MahanGld/AdventureWorksPowerBI/README.md

 9.  **Aesthetic Design & Theming:**
     * Applied a consistent and visually appealing color theme throughout the dashboard for improved readability and user engagement.
     * Ensured proper alignment, consistent font usage, and optimized spacing for a professional look.
-    * Implemented conditional formatting for the `Sales vs. Budget %` KPI to visually highlight performance (e.g., green for positive, red for negative).

 ## Getting Started